osamakhan9/osamakhan9/README.md

 - 🌍  I'm based in India
-- 🧠  I'm learning Next.js
+- 🧠  I'm learning MERN STACK

 - 👨‍💻 All of my projects are available at <a href="https://osamakhan9.github.io/">Portfolio</a>